Kas1398/Kassu_ans4/activity1/README.md

 - Quick-sort Practice.
 Refer to the following link.
 Partition the array using quicksort. https://opendsa-server.cs.vt.edu/OpenDSA/Exercises/Sorting/QuicksortPartitPRO.html

+  Ans:
+    - Quicksort is one of the most efficient sorting algorithms.
+It works by breaking an array (partition) into smaller ones and swapping (exchanging) the smaller ones, depending on a comparison with the 'pivot' element picked.

 ## Task 3

 - The following snippet is from `./src/quicksort.cpp` lines 32-43.
 Discuss in groups how the code works: